Dr. Kong (brand)

-Dr. Kong, also known as Dr. Kong Healthy Shoes Store, is an Asian shoe and accessories brand.
+Dr. Kong, officially known as Dr. Kong Footcare Limited, is an Asian shoe and accessories brand, based in Hong Kong.

-Information

 The brand was established in 1999 in Hong Kong.
 It currently has over 800 locations in 10 countries.

+Information

 The brand is notable for featuring a "Check & Fit" foot test and mat service at various locations operated by professional foot fitness assistants.